ansuman273/Data360-Docs/README.rst

 Verify that it really did start:

  sudo service orientdb status

 You may also use the netstat commands from Step 3 to verify that the server is listening on the ports.
 If the server does not start, check for clues in the error log file in the /opt/orientdb/log directory.

-Step 8 — Connecting to OrientDB Studio
+ Connecting to OrientDB Studio

 OrientDB Studio is the web interface for managing OrientDB.
 By default, it's listening on port 2480.
 To connect to it, open your browser and type the following into the address bar: